 No sewer lines have been identified in the Lake Champlain Segment ROI (NPMS 2012).
-Any sanitary sewer and wastewater treatment lines or infrastructure identified during public review of this EIS and before the final EIS would be added to this description of existing resources.

 3.1.11.8 Solid Waste Management

 As of 2013, three permitted solid waste landfills were operating in Vermont with a total licensed capacity of 4.8 million tons.
 Two additional landfills have been permitted for operation; however, there are no current plans for construction.
 The New England Waste Services landfill in Coventry, Vermont (approximately 50 miles from the Lake Champlain Segment) accepts the largest amount of solid waste out of the permitted and operating landfills in Vermont and has a permitted fill rate of 450,000 tons per year.
 The closest permitted and operating landfill to the Lake Champlain Segment is located in Bristol, Vermont, approximately 15 miles from the Lake Champlain Segment, and has a permitted fill rate of 1,000 tons per year (WM&PD 2015).